yewyewXD/Frontend-Application/README.md

 - Change country (Germany, Austria, Switzerland are available)
 - Button to update the user data

+The form also needs a button to submit the information through a fake AJAX call.

-It is important that the user receives feedback if his input is incorrect, correct, his data has not been saved and his data has been successfully saved with a fake AJAX call.
+It is important that the user receives feedback if his input is incorrect, correct, his data has not been saved and his data has been successfully saved.

+The layout also contains a header and a sidebar, which are not functioning in this test.

 # Layout

 Please do not use Bootsrap or similar frameworks for CSS, just create new CSS from scratch.

-Please note that this dashboard should be responsive, and be usable on mobile and tablets as well.
+Please note that this dashboard should be responsive, and **be usable on mobile and tablets** as well.

 When styling, you can decide for yourself what this dashboard should look like.

 However, bonus points are awarded if the styles resemble those of [energieloft.de](https://energieloft.de) and could fit as seamlessly as possible within that website.

-A basic layout mockup can be found in the file: [mockup.jpg](https://gitlab.com/innoloft/innoloft_frontend_application/blob/master/mockup.jpg)
+A basic layout mockup can be found in the file: [mockup.jpg](https://gitlab.com/innoloft/innoloft_frontend_application/blob/master/mockup.jpg).

 # Code structure